Milton Moses Ginsberg

 Milton Moses Ginsberg (September 22, 1935 – May 23, 2021) was an American film director and editor.
 He was noted for writing and directing Coming Apart, a 1969 film starring Rip Torn and Sally Kirkland, and The Werewolf of Washington starring Dean Stockwell.

 Early life

-Ginsberg was born in The Bronx on September 22, 1935.
-His father, Elias, was employed as a cutter in the garment district; his mother, Fannie (Weis), was a housewife.
+Ginsberg was born in the New York City borough of The Bronx on September 22, 1935, to Jewish parents Elias, a cutter in Manhattan's garment district, and Fannie (née Weis), a housewife.
 He attended the Bronx High School of Science, before studying literature at Columbia University, where he obtained a bachelor's degree.

 Career

 Coming Apart

 Ginsberg directed his first feature film, Coming Apart, in 1969.
 It starred Rip Torn as a mentally disturbed psychologist who secretly films his sexual encounters with women.
 Sally Kirkland, who was simultaneously filming Futz! at the time, also stars.
 The film was shot in a one-room, 15 × 17 ft apartment in Kips Bay Plaza, on a budget of $60,000.
 Shooting lasted three weeks.
 Ginsberg filmed the entire movie with one static camera setup, in a manner simulating a non-constructed "fake documentary" style, influenced by Jim McBride's David Holzman's Diary.

 Critical reception was mixed.
 Life reviewer Richard Schickel praised Torn's performance, Ginsberg's inventive use of camera and sound, and the "illuminating" portrayal of a schizophrenic breakdown.
 Critic Andrew Sarris gave it a less-favorable review, and the film was a commercial failure.
 The film later attained a cult following among critics and filmmakers.

 In a 1999 volume of Film Comment, Ginsberg stated: